Flutter-gg-1/Project-7/README.md

 - **Create Project**: The TeamLead can only create a Project and fill all the requirements about project as a Team Lead and  can links it with other Members.

 - **Update Project**: The TeamLead can only update all his Project.

+- **Edit Logo, Base, and assets/readme/Images...**: Team Leads can edit the project’s logo, base, and assets/readme/images and more.

 ## Widgets & External Packages